 The basic answer is that fibre makes you feel fuller and you are less inclined to overeat.
 But the actual benefit if eating more fibre could run a lot deeper than that.
 A study in the US looked a group of pre-diabetic people (whose blood sugar is abnormally high but not yet at diabetes level) and assigned two different diets (but no exercise).
 One was a traditional diet with a reduction in calories and saturated fats and the other was no change but simply adding in 30g of fibre per day from fruits, vegetables and whole grains.
 After a year, BOTH diets lost the SAME amount of weight, both groups improved their cholesterol, blood sugar and blood pressure.
 Which is an impressive result when you consider one diet was restricted intact and the other diet added more food.

 So what is the best fibre for you?
-You know there is soluble and insoluble fibre.
+There are two types of fibre - soluble and insoluble.